athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 run_experiment(n_params)

 ```

 Running the example tests each kernel size in turn.
-The results are
-summarized at the end
+The results are summarized at the end2
 of the run.
-We can see a general increase in model performance with the
-increase in kernel
+We can see a general increase in model performance with the increase in kernel
 size.
-The results suggest a kernel size of 5 might be good with a mean
-skill of about 91.8%, but
+The results suggest a kernel size of 5 might be good with a mean skill of about 91.8%, but
-perhaps a size of 7 or 11 may also be just as good with a smaller
+perhaps a size of 7 or 11 may also be just as good with a smaller standard deviation.
-standard deviation.

 **Note:** Given the stochastic nature of the algorithm, your specific
 results may vary.
 Consider running the example a few times.

 ```
 ...

 Param=2: 90.176% (+/-0.724)